2012–13 Connecticut Huskies men's basketball team

 The 2012–13 Connecticut Huskies men's basketball team represented the University of Connecticut in the 2012–2013 NCAA Division I basketball season.
 The Huskies split their home games between the XL Center in Hartford, Connecticut, and the Harry A. Gampel Pavilion on the UConn campus in Storrs, Connecticut.
 The Huskies are a member of the Big East Conference.
 This season marked the first for new head coach Kevin Ollie, a former Husky, who replaced Jim Calhoun, who retired in September 2012 after 26 seasons as head coach.

 Previous season

-The Huskies finished the 2011–12 season 20-14 overall, including 8–10 in Big East play.
-The Huskies, reigning champions of the 2011 NCAA Men's Division I Basketball Tournament were eliminated in the first round of the 2012 tournament by a number-8-seeded Iowa State.
+The Huskies finished the 2011–12 season 20–14 overall, including 8–10 in Big East play.
+The Huskies, reigning champions of the 2011 NCAA Men's Division I Basketball Tournament were eliminated in the first round of the 2012 tournament to #8 seed Iowa State.

 Preseason developments

 After the 2011–12 season, the Huskies were barred from postseason play for 2012–13 due to several years of poor Academic Progress Rate (APR) scores.
 They had already lost two scholarships for the 2011–12 season due to APR sanctions.
 As a result of the postseason ban, rising senior forward Alex Oriakhi announced he would transfer to Missouri for his final season of eligibility.
 Under NCAA rules, he can play immediately at Missouri because Connecticut's postseason ban covers his entire remaining eligibility.

 Two other players transferred.
 Redshirt freshman Michael Bradley initially planned to transfer to Western Kentucky, but was denied immediate eligibility by the NCAA, and chose instead to transfer to Vincennes, an Indiana junior college.
 Rising junior Roscoe Smith was released from his scholarship and ultimately transferred to UNLV.